yosoyajlonski/BSD-qBIO-stats-programming-challenge/README.txt

 Please, follow the directions outlined below, which will allow you to recreate our analysis!
 ––––––––-–––––––––––––––––––––––––––––––
 Step 1: Download the data from OWID's data explorer (https://docs.owid.io/projects/etl/api/covid/#download-data).
 *Note: this download occurs directly in the script, so you may ignore Step 1 if you so choose.
+If you do download the data yourself, place it in the same working directory as the RMarkdown doc.

 Step 2: Data Preprocessing + Analysis
 -Open the qBIO_stats_challenge_athaliana_upload.Rmd in RStudio (or VSCODE)